Jboghaert/proj-goto-1/README.md

 - [ ] Add any desired or necessary extensions to your operating system (s.a. dts shell, docker, ...)
 - [ ] Execute the cmd.txt file and change all DB dependent parameters if necessary (s.a.
 IP address and name)

-## Important
-This code assumes the following:
-- DT map as hardcoded in path_planning_class
-- no other AT's present as the ones hardcoded in path_planning_class
-- no varying lighting conditions
-- no external factors (s.a. obstacles)
-- a well functioning indefinite_navigation demo version with ROS graph as attached

 ## Troubleshooting
-As the existing framework of `indefinite_navigation` is not stable, the scripts for GOTO-1 can overrule the gain and trim values with new values passed through the command terminal.
+As the existing framework of `indefinite_navigation` is not stable, and issues may arise within the development branch of Duckietown (`daffy`), the following may be of help:
+- the scripts for GOTO-1 can overrule the gain and trim values with new values passed through the command terminal,